vaughanchandler/linit/README.md

 ## Usage

-If you already have git and ansible installed, along with the required Ansible collections, you can clone the repo from `https://github.com/vaughanchandler/linit` and run the `ansible-playbook local.yml [--tags <tags...>] [--diff] [--check]` from the develop branch.
+If you already have git and ansible installed, along with the required Ansible collections, you can clone the repo from `https://github.com/vaughanchandler/linit` and run `ansible-playbook local.yml --ask-become-pass [--tags <tags...>] [--diff] [--check]` from the develop branch.

 If not, you can run the bootstrap script to get up and running: `curl https://raw.githubusercontent.com/vaughanchandler/linit/develop/bootstrap.sh | bash -s -- -C develop [--tags <tags...>] [--diff] [--check]`